Finite group actions on Higgs bundle moduli spaces: Fixed points for trivial action on X

-It is straightforward to show (see \cite{biswas-calvo-garcia-prada,PR,ow} for a similar computation) that the action of $\Gamma$ on $\calR(G)$ given by this coincides with the action of $\Gamma$ on $\cM(G)$ defined in Section \ref{action-on-M} via the non-abelian Hodge correspondence (recall that here we are taking the character $\chi:\Gamma\to \C^*$ to be trivial).
-In other words we have the following.
+It is straightforward to show --- see \cite{biswas-calvo-García-Prada,PR,ow} for a similar computation --- that the right action of $\Gamma$ on $\calR(X,G)$ given by (\ref{eq-action-character-no-eta}) coincides with the action of $\Gamma$ on $\cM(X,G)$ defined in Section \ref{section-action} via the non-abelian Hodge correspondence.
+Recall that here we are taking the character $\mu:\Gamma\to \C^*$ to be trivial.